Mercato: Luxe Shopping, Dining & Nightlife in North Naples

 Situated on 53 acres in North Naples less than two miles from Vanderbilt Beach, Mercato is the kind of shopping center where you can spend the day shopping – and the night partying.
 Retail stores close at the standard 9 p.m., but the Blue Martini nightclub turns out the lights at 2 a.m., and you can get a late bite ‘til midnight at The 239 Naples.

-With immaculate concrete paver streets lined by sidewalks full of palm trees, Mercato exudes an ambience that is both relaxing and exciting, upscale and mainstream.
+With immaculate concrete paver streets lined by sidewalks full of palm trees, Mercato exudes an ambiance that is both relaxing and exciting, upscale and mainstream.
 And the place looks beautiful at night.

 Luxury Shops & Name-Brand Bargains